UniversitaDellaCalabria/Portale-PoC/README.md

 #### Search Engine CLI

-Publication and Page models (`cms.models`) configures by default some save_hooks, like the search engine indexers.
+Publication and Page models (`cms.publications.models`) configures by default some save_hooks, like the search engine indexers.
 Search Engine indexes can be rebuilt with a management command (SE cli):

 ````